-The Bank, in its sole discretion, may increase the subsidy of a completed project through the modification procedure.
+The Bank, in its sole discretion, may increase the subsidy of an awarded project through the modification procedure.
 Justification for this process must be clearly documented and will be done in very rare circumstances.
 Modifications involving requests for additional subsidy will be approved or disapproved by the Bank's Board.
 The authority to approve or disapprove such requests will not be delegated to Bank officers or other Bank employees.
+Please note that modification requests are subject to the maximum subsidy limits established in the Bank's AHP Implementation Plan in effect at the time of the original award.